MalasadaTech/masq-monitor/README.md

 The HTML reports are self-contained files with all screenshots embedded as Base64-encoded images, allowing them to be shared or archived as single files without external dependencies.

 ## Changelog

+### Version 0.1.8 (April 19, 2025)
+- Added URL and domain defanging for safer IOC handling
+- Added customizable report username in configuration
+- Updated report footer with GitHub project link and MalasadaTech branding
+- Improved template to display the report generator's username

 ### Version 0.1.7 (April 19, 2025)
 - Added dark mode support to HTML reports